 A barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
 Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
 These x-rays usually can show a blockage or paralysis... read more x-ray shows the compression, but angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
 It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more (injecting a blood vessel with an agent that can be seen on x-rays) is necessary for an accurate diagnosis of dysphagia lusoria.

-Most patients require no treatment, but surgical repair is sometimes done after careful weighing of risks and benefits.
+Most people require no treatment, but surgical repair is sometimes done.